icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ______

-21. Now we'll install packstack All In One Packstack system.
+21. Now we'll install the All In One Packstack system.

 This will be for a dry run and generate the answerfile we will use for actual install.
 Generating this dry run will also let us go over all the options and change them if needed before